MSBivens/learn_web3/README.md

 Resource Pages:
 - Copy over resource tables from Podcasts
 - Copy over styling links from Podcasts
-- Home Button in header
+- Copy over Home Button in header

 Database
 - How to handle tags?